Get 5 recipes to simplify your life:

 Instructions

-1. Warm the olive oil in a large pot over medium heat.
-Add the diced onion and sauté until softened and translucent, about 3–4 minutes.
-Lower the heat if it starts to brown.
+1. Heat the olive oil in a large skillet over medium heat.
+Add the chopped onion and diced green bell pepper and sauté until soft and golden in spots, about 5-7 minutes, stirring occasionally.

 Notes